HomeInstructions on ANY.RUN

 Extended set of Operating Systems

-The first and popular case is when malware works fine on Windows 10 but fails on other versions such as Windows 7.
+One of the most popular cases is when malware works fine on Windows 10 but fails on other versions such as Windows 7.
 Runtime errors are related to the sample’s incompatibility with the OS.
 Here is the Quasar trojan example with such behavior.

 Windows 7 sample